SELECT

 WITH

-clause you can define common table expressions (CTEs).
+clause to define common table expressions (CTEs).
 These are temporary views that are valid only during the execution of a subquery. -

 DISTINCT